jenny-tru/davidjenny/src/pages/schedule.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-## Casual Welcome Dinner:
+## Casual Welcome Dinner 🍕

-To our friends flying in that we don't get to see often: Friday check-in after 3pm to your accommodation and please join us at 6pm for a causal dinner & drinks in the backyard of the AirBnb we rented to start the festivities!
+For our out-of-town guests traveling from afar: We're excited to welcome you!
+After checking in to your accommodation (available from 3pm Friday), please join us at 6pm for a casual dinner and drinks in the backyard of our rented AirBnb.
+This intimate gathering is a special opportunity for us to catch up with those we don't often see, kicking off our wedding weekend festivities!

 ## Tea Ceremony 🫖